 Post connection load balancing can be utilized in one of two ways.
-First if you are using TeiidDataSource and the Connections returned by Teiid PooledConnections have their close method called, then a new server instance will be selected automatically.
+First if you are using TeiidDataSource and the Connections returned by TeiidDataSource and the Connections returned by TeiidDataConnections have their close method called, then a new server instance will be selected automatically.
 However when using driver based connections or even when using TeiidDataSource in a connection pool (such as JBoss AS), the automatic load balancing will not happen.
 Second you can explicitly trigger load balancing through the use of the set statement: